-The Company accounts for stock-based compensation in accordance with ASC Topic 718, " Compensation - Stock Compensation" ("ASC 718"), which establishes financial accounting and reporting standards for stock-based employee compensation.
+The Company accounts for provides compensation benefits in the form of performance stock awards, restricted stock units, stock options, and warrants.
+The cost of the stock-based compensation in accordance with ASC Topic 718, "Compensation - Stock Compensation" ("ASC 718"), which establishes financial accounting and reporting standards for stock-based employee compensation.
 It defines a fair value-based method of accounting for an employee stock option or similar equity instrument.

-The Company recognizes all forms of stock-based payments, including stock option grants, warrants and restricted stock grants, at their fair value on the grant date.
+The Company recognizes all forms of stock-based payments, including stock option grants, warrants and restricted stock grants, is recorded at their fair value on the date of grant date, and expensed in the condensed consolidated statement of operations over the requisite service period.